1MR-Joe/college_system/learning.md

 - this protocol is used in the application layer of the OSI network model
 - the client opens the connection and makes a request while the server sends the response
 - [difference between webpages, websites, webservers, and search engines](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/Pages_sites_servers_and_search_engines)
+- HTTP is a client-server protocol
+- the client is the one that starts the connection
+- client sends a request and the server replies back with a response
+- both the request and the response has there structure and headers
+- there are representation headers also that are used to specify the format / MIME type and encoding of data

 ### HTTP is a stateless protocol
 Neither the server nor the client remember previous communications.
 For example, relying on HTTP alone, a server can't remember a password you typed or remember your progress on an incomplete transaction.
 You need an application server (backend) for tasks like that.